What if you could eat a lot and still lose weight?

 Absolutely.
 The advice boils down to a nutritious and sensible diet that any nutritionist would recommend: Cut calories and unhealthy fat, with lots of high-fiber vegetables and fruits.

 Rolls has excellent credentials.
-She's a professor of nutrition and directs the Laboratory for the Study of Human Ingestive Behavior at Pennsylvania State University.
+She's a professor of nutrition and head of nutritional sciences at Pennsylvania State University.
 She has also written more than 200 research articles.
 Volumetrics is largely based on the work done in her lab and is backed with solid scientific evidence.

 This plan is more of a lifestyle change that will help you make wiser food choices, which will lead to sustainable and long-term weight loss.